cloudnativegeo/cloudnativegeo.org/content/blog/20240624-practical-ard.md

 {{< img src="images/20240624-practical-ard.png" alt="CEOS-ARD (analysis-ready data)">}}

-_The list of published CEOS-ARD Product Family Specifications_
+_The list of published CEOS-ARD Product Family Specifications._

-[CEOS-ARD](https://ceos.org/ard/) (formerly known as “CARD4L”) defines "product family specifications" for eight product types which are either categorized as "Optical" or "Radar".
+[CEOS-ARD](https://ceos.org/ard/) (formerly known as “CARD4L”) defines "product family specifications" for eight product types which are either categorized as "Optical" or "Radar."
 CEOS-ARD describes itself as follows:

 > CEOS Analysis Ready Data (CEOS-ARD) are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets.